Brenda Villa

 And for us, that’s the moment when the dream of becoming an Olympic champion happened.

 In Athens, we got bronze.
 After Sydney, we were up until that time, and we started doing really well.
-Before Sydney, we were in 7th place in the world.
+Before Sydney, we were 7th place in the world.
 No one thought we would be in that final game.

 We get there, we’re like, okay, now the world is seeing what we know we’re capable of.
 And after Sydney, then we were favored, we won in 2003, we won the world championship.
-It was the first time ever the US. had won it.
+It was the first time ever in the US. had won it.
 So going into the games in Athens, we were favored.
 So then we meet up against the Italians, who we beat in the final of the world championship the year before, and we lose by one at the end of the game, right?

 So here you are, and you’re favored to win.
 Now our goal is to win.
 So now your goal is shattered.
 You can’t win it all anymore.
 So then, how do you downshift quickly?
 How do you recuperate?
 So for us to jump back in and then I don’t believe we played that well in the bronze medal game, but it doesn’t matter in the end.
 It’s like, who is just going to win?
 Who’s going to find the will to win after you’re devastated from losing that semi-final?